karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 #### Feature importance evaluation

-After having selected the features to use (or not) you can choose to evaluate the feature importances for each combination of target feature and regression model.
+After having selected the features to use (or not) you can choose to evaluate the feature importances for each combination of target feature and regressor included in the project.
 The evaluation is done both for [Permutation importance](https://scikit-learn.org/stable/modules/permutation_importance.html) (the decrease in a model score when a single feature value is randomly shuffled) and for model coefficients or feature importances (depends on the type of regressor).

 To include feature importance evaluation edit the json command file: